“Jesus said: ‘let the children come to me and do not stop them'”.

 I was in my last parish doing an inter-church a youth event, Unite, and we’d hired a local youth club for it, with lights and smoke and the whole works and a band of young people were leading the worship in the style of music they liked (quite rocky) which was really good.

 Suddenly a couple of faces appeared at the door, local guys, “Can we come in?” they asked.
 The rain was pouring down outside, and our incredibly gifted speaker was getting ready to speak.

-I wanted to be welcoming, and let them come in, suddenly from 2 or 3, became 5 or 6, and then a couple appeared on their bikes from no where.
-I tried being all “Ali G” and told them to be respectful of the speaker and stuff, they nodded, one even shook my hand.
-Deep down I was hoping they’d hear something of the talk and the worship, and be impacted by the Kingdom of God.
+“Of course” I said, wanting to be welcoming and let them come in, suddenly from 2 or 3, became 5 or 6, and then a couple appeared on their bikes from no where.

 Then heard an alarm go off and ran downstairs, turned out that someone had punched a fire alarm, which caused more problems as we tried to turn it off setting off the burglar alarm too, they then ran off out the fire exit.

-I don’t know what I think, but it reminds me of the hill we have to climb to see this generation hear the gospel of Christ in a way they can understand and respond too, it is a bigger challenge than we think.
+It reminds me of size and scale of the hill we have to climb to see this generation hear the gospel of Christ in a way they can understand and respond too, it is a bigger and tougher challenge than we think.

 But it is a hill we need to climb.